 Phase 0: This is the first interventional testing.
-It is done on a limited number of people.
+It takes place with a limited number of people.
 Results from a Phase 0 study establish a baseline to understand the mechanism of action of a particular treatment.

 Phase 1: After a Phase 0 evaluation, the trial progresses to the Phase 1 stage.
-Here, the optimal concentration of treatment that leads to the least side effects is determined.
+Here, researchers determine the optimal concentration of treatment that leads to the least side effects.

-Phase 2: In Phase 2, the concentration of the treatment is further optimized in the intended patient population.
-Combinations with other treatments are also considered.
+Phase 2: In Phase 2, researchers further optimize the concentration of the treatment in the intended patient population.
+They also consider combinations with other treatments.

-Phase 3: In this phase, the trial enrolls a larger number of participants that are generally randomized i.e. they are randomly assigned to specific treatment groups called “arms”.
-This is done to minimize any bias in the interpretation of results.
-While there can be several arms in a Phase 3 trial, the control arm usually receives the current standard-of-care treatment to which the other arms are compared.
+Phase 3: In this phase, the trial enrolls a larger number of participants that researchers randomly assign to specific treatment groups called “arms”.
+The aim of this is to minimize any bias in the interpretation of results.
+While there can be several arms in a Phase 3 trial, the control arm usually receives the current standard-of-care treatment to which researchers compare the other arms.
 Results of Phase 3 trials are considered for regulatory approval and therefore, the patients enrolled are monitored very closely.